“Wait – isn’t your profit simply the rate you charge companies minus the employee’s pay rate?”

 Don’t speak staffing?
 That’s okay!
 Below are some commonly used billing terms, including those used in the example above, and their definitions:

-Hourly Bill Rate: Rate charged to client.
+Hourly Bill Rate: Rate charged to the client.
 The employee’s hourly pay rate + the staffing agency’s mark-up = hourly bill rate.

 Legally Mandated Labor Costs: